rclone/rclone/docs/content/gofile.md

 Gofile only supports filenames up to 255 characters in length, where a character is a unicode character.

+Directories should not be cached for more than 24h otherwise files in the directory may not be downloadable.
+In practice this means when using a VFS based rclone command such as `rclone mount` you should make sure `--dir-cache-time` is less than `24h`.

 ### Duplicated files

 Gofile is capable of having files with duplicated file names.
 For